acrontum/generate-it/_pages/template-functions.md

 ## Nunjucks

-As already mentioned, all files are rendered by using the [nunjucks](https://mozilla.github.io/nunjucks/templating.html) template engine.
-With doing anything this means you instantly have full access to all other their built in helper functions.
+All files are rendered by using the [nunjucks](https://mozilla.github.io/nunjucks/templating.html) template engine.
+This means you have full access to all other the Nunjucks built in helper functions; set variables, conditionals, loops etc etc.

 ## Lodash

-To extend the functionality yet further, [lodash](https://lodash.com/docs/4.17.15) has also been injected into the mix.
+To extend the functionality of Nunjucks, [lodash](https://lodash.com/docs/4.17.15) has also been injected into the mix.
 In this [docker-compose.yml](https://github.com/acrontum/openapi-nodegen-typescript-server/blob/master/docker-compose.yml#L11) file you can see how to access lodash within a template.

 ## Openapi-nodegen built-in tpl helpers